Ahhh, travel. Just the thought of jet-setting to a tropical paradise can turn a gloomy day into a joyful one.

 Sounds shocking, right!?
 But the truth is this card can be well worth that annual fee because of the secondary perks it comes with.
 That is, if you use them properly.

 So let’s list out some of those fabulous perks!
-The Platinum Card® from American Express comes with a $200 annual hotel credit, a $240 digital entertainment credit (aka streaming), a $155 Walmart+ credit, and 100% reimbursement for Clear membership (a $189 value).
+The Platinum Card® from American Express comes with a $200 annual hotel credit, a $240 digital entertainment credit (aka streaming), a $155 Walmart+ credit, access to hotel lounges via Priority Pass, and 100% reimbursement for Clear membership (a $189 value).
 There’s also a significant Uber Eats credit and an airline fee credit.
 If you end up getting value from just half of the secondary perks that American Express offers on this card it’ll be well worth forking over that annual fee.

 Many travelers also covet the access they receive to the American Express global lounges which exist across more than 1,400 airports around the world.
 If you like to get out and see the world often, this perk will make your time in the airport a little more comfortable.
 It’s hard to put a price tag on this benefit but dedicated travelers are likely to enjoy it heartily.